BryceKrispy9/React-JS/READ.md

 **package.json**
 (See package.json file)
 Most of the scripts deal a lot with dynamic behavoior and how it interacts with the server

+**Difference between package.json and package-lock.json**
+package-lock.json contains more detailed information about the dependencies and EXACTLY what's being used DO NOT CHANGE THE PACKAGE-LOCK.json FILE (IT IS AUTOMATICALLY GENERATED)